lrcfmd/Site-Net-DeepInfoMax/README.md

 -d --data_csv Provide path to csv containing a column called "file" containing cif file names and a column called "target" containing the associated supervised value

 -hd --h5_path Provide path for the new hdf5 file

+generate_embeddings.py

+Generates a csv file "DIM_embeddings.csv" using the provided hyper parameters configuration file, Deep InfoMax model weights, and dataset

+-c \--config allows the path of the configuration file to be specified (default None)

+-f \--h5_file_name allows the path of the h5 dataset used for training to be specified (default None)

+-m \--model provides the file path to the model to be used to generate the embeddings with